Non-Indicative First Episode

 - Dog Days (made by the same company as Nanoha) has a Non-Indicative First Half-Episode.
 It looks like the protagonist is being pulled into a standard fantasy plot where he has to help one kingdom in a war against another, but then we see an announcer commentating on the war as if it were a sports game...

-- If you only read the first Chapter of Saikano you will think the Manga is over.
+- If you only read the first chapter of Saikano you will think the manga is over.
 When you begin the second chapter you will think it's an Anthology of happy little feel good Shojo oneshots instead of the most horrible and depressing War Drama ever.
 In the End the Heroine has to watch her boyfriend starve to death.
 And it's all her fault.
 You want to read the first chapter again and pretend the whole rest of the series was just a bad dream.

 - Tengen Toppa Gurren Lagann seems like this until it's revealed that the guy who appears in the start is Simon.
+Even then, though, the scene as it appears in the opening never happens in the show.

-- Technically, Tears To Tiara (Anime)'s first episode has no indictive of the actual plot.
+- Technically, Tears to Tiara (Anime)'s first episode has no indictive of the actual plot.
 It's a classic hero story until the supposed Big Bad becomes the Villain Protagonist in the second episode, and then further from there.

 - The first episode of Star Trek: The Next Generation had a very "Look what we can do now, bitches," feel to it in terms of special effects.
 By contrast, the visual effects and plots on the next three episodes wouldn't have looked out of place on the original series (indeed, the very next episode was a rehash of another, rather better, episode of Star Trek: The Original Series.)